laurabrenskelle/mbon-docs/_docs/index.md

 floating point NaN value (Not a Number), or the database NULL.
 Be advised that NULL and NaN can cause problems, particularly with some older programs.
 For character fields, use NULL, “not applicable”, “n/a” or “none”.
-* If there are multiple reasons that cells might not values, include a separate code for each reason.
+* If there are multiple reasons that cells might not have values, include a separate code for each reason.
 * The null value(s) should be consistently applied within and among data files.
 * If data values are encoded, be sure to provide a definition in the metadata.
 * Don’t include rows with summary statistics.
 It is best to put summary statistics, figures,